Shock Breakout in Dense Circumstellar Material with Application to PS1-13arp: Introduction

 \section{Introduction}

 The initial electromagnetic signal of a core-collapse supernova (SN) is shock breakout (SBO).
-This occurs when the shock wave reaches a sufficiently low optical depth of $\tau_{\rm sbo} \approx c/v_{w}$, where $v_{s}$ is the shock speed, that radiation from the explosion can escape in front of the shock and break out of the star (\citealp{Waxman_2017} and references therein).
+This occurs when the shock wave reaches a sufficiently low optical depth of $\tau_{\rm sbo} \approx c/v_{s}$, where $v_{s}$ is the shock speed, that radiation from the explosion can escape in front of the shock and break out of the star (\citealp{Waxman_2017}, and references therein).
 SBO emission can provide valuable information about the SN progenitor, such as its radius and outer density structure.
 However, it is difficult to observe.
 The radiation escapes in roughly the light crossing time, which is $\lesssim1\,$hr for a typical red supergiant \citep{Matzner_1999}.
 The emission also has a characteristic temperature of several $10^5$ K \citep{Falk1978, Klein1978}, which makes it dim for optically-focused, ground-based surveys.

 If a massive star is embedded in dense circumstellar material (CSM), this can potentially result in a brighter and elongated SBO signal \citep{chevalier2011}, making SBO easier to study.
 In fact, there has been growing evidence that dense CSM may be more widely present around SNe~II progenitors than previously thought.
-Numerical models of SNe~II light curves performed with up-to-date red supergiant models require dense CSM to reproduce their fast rise and bright emission over the first $\sim 10-30\,$days \citep{unifying, measuring, moriya2017, Moriya_2018, MESA}.
-These studies even suggest that a lot of the variation seen in the light curves from Type IIP (plateau) to Type IIL (linear) subclasses could be due to variations in the CSM properties.
+Numerical models of SNe~II light curves performed with up-to-date red supergiant models require dense CSM to reproduce their fast rise and bright shock cooling emission (SCE) over the first $\sim 10-30\,$days \citep{unifying, measuring, moriya2017, Moriya_2018, MESA}.
+These studies even argue that a lot of the variation seen in the light curves from Type IIP (plateau) to Type IIL (linear) subclasses could be due to variations in the CSM properties.
+High cadence early observations of SNe~II by the Transiting Exoplanet Survey Satellite (TESS) are generally brighter and show more diversity in their rise time than expected from bare red supergiant models \citep{Vallely21}, which could be due to dense CSM.
 Furthermore, observations of SNe~II within the first tens of hours show narrow lines again indicative of a dense wind-like environment \citep{Yaron_2017}, albeit probing more extended and less dense material than the CSM needed for light curves \citep{Dessart_2017}.
 X-ray emission during tens to hundreds of days after explosion also indicate dense CSM and can even help constrain its density profile \citep{Morozova18}.

 The observations of SBO from these same SNe could provide an important test of these inferences of dense CSM.
 It could also provide complementary constraints on the mass, extent, and density profile of the CSM to better understand its currently unexplained origin.
 Studies of pre-explosion outbursts show that in some cases it can provide CSM with the necessary properties to explain Type II SN light curves \citep{morozova2020}.
 The mechanism to generate these outbursts remains unclear, although there have been many theoretical suggestions \citep{Yoon2010, David_Arnett_2011, Quataert_2012, Smith_2014, Moriya_2014, woosley2015, Fuller_2017}.